UI/UX Design Process: From Research to Launch in 6 Steps

 Now comes the most valuable part: usability testing.

-Even at the prototype stage, we invite real users to try the design.
+Even at the prototype stage, we invite real users to try the design, as you can see in our process-driven case studies.

 Use user testing tools like: